JohannesGro/PyPerf/doc/renderer.rst

     optional arguments:
-      -h, --help            show this help message and exit --benchmarks BENCHMARKS [BENCHMARKS ...], -s BENCHMARKS [BENCHMARKS ...]
+      -h, --help            show this help message and exit --benchmarks BENCHMARKS [BENCHMARKS ...], -b BENCHMARKS [BENCHMARKS ...]
-                            One or more json files which contain the benchmarks or a folder.
+                            One or more json files which contain the benchmarks.
+                            It is also possible to use folders.
+All json files from a folder will be loaded.
       --outfile [OUTFILE], -o [OUTFILE]
-                            The results will be stored in this file.
+                            The results will be stored in this file (html).
       --reference [REFERENCE], -r [REFERENCE]
                             A referenced benchmark for the comparision.
 Uses the reference to mark some benchmarks result as positiv or